These public health measures are in place to keep you, your guests and celebrants safe during the period of COVID-19.

 This guidance does not apply to wedding receptions and parties.
 There are separate public health measures in place for these events.

-Public health guidance on gathering during COVID-19
+Public health guidance on gatherings and events

 All wedding ceremony venues need to comply with public health guidance.
 This includes